Integrability, susy $SU(2)$ matter gauge theories and black holes: Preliminaries and overview

-In the meantime, other extremely interesting developments occurred.
-Indeed, the very same NS-deformed $\mathcal{N}=2$ $SU(2)$ gauge theories found new applications to black holes (BHs) physics, specifically in perturbation theory for the ringdown (final) phase of BHs merging~\cite{AminovGrassiHatsuda:2020,BianchiConsoliGrilloMorales:2021,BonelliIossaLichtigTanzini:2021,BianchiConsoliGrilloMorales:2021b}.
-It was found first that (Bohr-Sommerfeld like) quantisations conditions on quantum gauge periods $a_D,a$ provide a new analytic exact characterisation of quasinormal modes (QNMs)\footnote{QNMs are the characteristic frequencies of the gravitational wave signal in ringdown (after merging) phase. } and could be practically used to also compute them~\cite{AminovGrassiHatsuda:2020}.
-Thank to this and exploting the AGT duality~\cite{AldayGaiottoTachikawa:2010,Gaiotto:2009} between four dimensional $\mathcal{N}=2$ gauge theories and two dimensional Conformal Field Theories (CFTs), also the latter kind of theories found applications to BHs~\cite{BonelliIossaLichtigTanzini:2021}\footnote{These CFTs are different from ours.
+Furthermore, other very interesting articles opened new research ways, as the very same NS-deformed $\mathcal{N}=2$ $SU(2)$ gauge theories found new applications to black holes (BHs) physics.
+Specifically for the perturbation theory which models the ringdown (final) phase of BHs merging, it was first found that (Bohr-Sommerfeld like) quantisations conditions on the quantum gauge periods $a_D,a$ provide a new analytic exact characterisation of quasinormal modes (QNMs)\footnote{QNMs are the characteristic frequencies of the gravitational wave signal in ringdown (after merging) phase. } and could be used also to compute them~\cite{AminovGrassiHatsuda:2020,BianchiConsoliGrilloMorales:2021,BonelliIossaLichtigTanzini:2021,BianchiConsoliGrilloMorales:2021b}.
+Then, exploiting the AGT duality~\cite{AldayGaiottoTachikawa:2010,Gaiotto:2009} between four dimensional $\mathcal{N}=2$ gauge theories and two dimensional Conformal Field Theories (CFTs), also the latter kind of theories found applications to BHs~\cite{BonelliIossaLichtigTanzini:2021}\footnote{These CFTs are different from ours.
 In fact, we relate to $N_f=0$ gauge theory the $c=25$ self-dual Liouville, rather then the $c \to +\infty$ Liouville as AGT does for the NS limit~\cite{AldayGaiottoTachikawa:2010}.
-Further investigations on the relation between such two Liouville models would be interesting.}.
-For instance thus were made new computations of other BHs observables such the greybody factor and Love numbers\footnote{The greybody factor, or absorption coefficient, is associated to Hawking radiation, while Love numbers describe tidal deformations of BHs.}, sometimes also more accurate ~\cite{BonelliIossaLichtigTanzini:2021,BonelliIossaLichtigTanzini:2022,ConsoliFucitoMoralesPoghossian:2022}.
-From these many other applications and new results followed, like for instance \begin{itemize} \item an isospectral simpler equation to the perturbation ODE~\cite{Hatsuda:2020Teukolsky}; \item improved theoretical proofs of BHs stability~\cite{CasalsCosta:2021}; \item a simpler interpretation of Chandrasekhar transformation as exchange of gauge mass parameters~\cite{NakajimaLin:2021}; \item precise determination of the conditions of invariance under (Couch-Torrence) transformations which exchange inner horizon and null infinity~\cite{BianchiDiRusso:2022}; \item an exact formula for the thermal scalar two-point function in four-dimensional holographic conformal field theories~\cite{DodelsonGrassiIossaLichtigZhiboedov:2022}. \end{itemize} Moreover, we emphasise that the BHs which can be studied through this approaches are also very 'real' (for instance, the Schwarschild and Kerr BHs) and enter astrophysics and gravitation phenomenology~\cite{AminovGrassiHatsuda:2020,Mayerson:2020}.
-For instance, if real BHs possesed horizon-scale structure, forbidden by General Relativity (GR) but allowed by modified theories of gravity or String Theory, it would manifest itself as echoes in the gravitational wave signal in the later ringdown phase and would be accessible to future higher precision detectors~\cite{CardosoPani:2017,BianchiConsoliGrilloMorales:2021}.
+Further investigations on the relation between these two Liouville models would be interesting.}, allowing access to other BHs observables such as the greybody factor and Love numbers\footnote{The greybody factor, or absorption coefficient, is associated to Hawking radiation, while Love numbers describe tidal deformations of BHs.} ~\cite{BonelliIossaLichtigTanzini:2021,BonelliIossaLichtigTanzini:2022,ConsoliFucitoMoralesPoghossian:2022}.
+From these many other applications and new results followed, for instance: an isospectral simpler equation to the perturbation ODE~\cite{Hatsuda:2020Teukolsky}; improved theoretical proofs of BHs stability~\cite{CasalsCosta:2021}; a simpler interpretation of Chandrasekhar transformation as exchange of gauge mass parameters~\cite{NakajimaLin:2021}; precise determination of the conditions of invariance under (Couch-Torrence) transformations which exchange inner horizon and null infinity~\cite{BianchiDiRusso:2022}; an exact formula for the thermal scalar two-point function in four-dimensional holographic conformal field theories~\cite{DodelsonGrassiIossaLichtigZhiboedov:2022}.
+We emphasise that the BHs suitable to a study through these new formal methods are also very ``real", that is they can connect to astrophysics and are interesting also for gravitation phenomenology and the search for deviations from General Relativity~\cite{AminovGrassiHatsuda:2020,Mayerson:2020}.\footnote{For instance, if real BHs possessed horizon-scale structure, forbidden by General Relativity (GR) but allowed by modified theories of gravity or String Theory, it would manifest itself as echoes in the gravitational wave signal in the later ringdown phase and would be accessible to future high precision detectors~\cite{LIGOScientific:2016,CardosoPani:2017,BianchiConsoliGrilloMorales:2021}.}